AlexandriaDAO/core/src/tests/plan.md

-#### UI Fixes:
-- ContentGrid is 1 column on mobile.
-- Stop button not clearing the grid.
-Let's get it to clear all the redux states I think, in a separate all apps component, and also show at all times on the apps. (maybe even clear cache too.)

 #### Features now:
+- Revert to adils rendering approach without breaking the grid. (problem statement on page bottom).
 - Sort by non-zero nft balances.
+(Adil's on this)
 - Make a 'new' section for alexandrian that's the default, just showing the latest NFTs/SBTs.